-- During the current accounting year loans and facilities increased by 17.19%.
+- During the current accounting period loans and facilities to customers and banks increased by 0.72%.

 - Loans and advances Neither past due nor impaired:

 The creditworthiness of the loans and advances portfolio with no past dues or impairment is assessed with reference to the internal assessment adopted by the bank.